morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/README.md

 A WordPress.org boilerplate plugin based on [best practices](https://developer.wordpress.org/plugins/the-basics/best-practices/).

 It is taylor made to the `Mo Pro Theme` which means it's functionality is defined by the feature requests coming from the theme.
-On its own, without the theme eneabled, the plugin does nothing.
+On its own, without the theme enabled, the plugin does nothing.

 ## Features